There’s a disturbing conversation happening in our society.

 Disagreements can be opportunities to connect with someone; not necessarily to agree with them.

 Now, I won’t tell you what to do with your social media feeds.
 I’m not the online chick; I’m the IRL chick.
 I’m more interested in empowering you to have interesting, engaging, and powerful debates with your friends.
-Don’t leave the important discussions to the pundits on TV who are vying for the best soundbite of the day.

 Having differing opinions and expressing them is not the problem.
 The real problem is that we don’t know HOW to debate or disagree.
 A healthy debate is possible as long as you know a few rules for success.